datadryad/dryad-app/app/views/layouts/_faq.html.md

         to data from any field.
     </li>
     <li>
-        <strong>Cite and publicize your data publication</strong> with your given DOI.
-The recommended citation format
+        <strong>Cite and publicize your data publication</strong> with your given DOI assigned upon submission.
+The
-        appears on your dataset landing page.
+        recommended citation format appears on your dataset landing page.
     </li>
 </ul>